Hero background

 What This Means for Your Institution

 The FTC Safeguards Rule is not optional, and enforcement is accelerating.
 Institutions that treat compliance as a documentation exercise rather than an operational priority face increasing risk — not only from regulatory action, but from the reputational and financial consequences of security incidents that proper safeguards would have prevented.
+For lenders mapping Safeguards Rule obligations against the wider 2026 enforcement environment, our analysis of how Safeguards Rule expectations connect to broader 2026 enforcement priorities shows how cybersecurity documentation requirements now sit alongside UDAAP, AI model risk, and state privacy obligations as parallel examination focus areas.

 Frequently Asked Questions